Current Events: New52

-The Red Tornado recently has been hinted numerous times in the new 52, especially by T.O.Morrow who insist that the project is to go forward in the events of throne of Atlantis to help the Justice League but was denied by Dr.Stone (Cyborgs farther).
-Also in the Earth 2 series it is shown that Terry Solan is going ahead with the project making a new female Red Tornado for the World Army, she will fully appear in later issues.
+On earth-0, Dr. T.O.Morrow insist that the project Red Tornado is to go forward in the events of throne of Atlantis to help the Justice League but was denied by Dr.Stone (Cyborgs farther).
+Until now, there isn't any Red Tornado in earth-0.

 First written by Gardner Fox and drawn by Dick Dillin in 1968.
 The character was yet another example of DC Comics modernizing a Golden Age character by putting a science fiction spin on the original.
-While other characters maintained some semblance of recognition to the original, Red Tornado is the one that experienced the largest change in the Silver Age, going from a late middle aged housewife to a futuristic android.
+While other characters maintained some semblance of recognition to the original, Red Tornado is the one that experienced the largest change in the Silver Age, going from a late middle aged housewife to a futuristic android to became a mix of both elements in its last incarnation.

 An android created by the supervillain T.O.
 Morrow to infiltrate the Justice Society of America.
 Now it is a noble superhero and member of the Justice League of America.
 Before becoming the Red Tornado, the Tornado Tyrant a.k.a. the Tornado Champion first appeared in Mystery In Space vol 1 #61.
 The android body of the Red Tornado first appeared in Justice League of America vol 1 #64.